Today’s Monday Listicles are 10 Things Totally 80s. This was a topic I got to suggest.

 The GIANT Bow

 I LOVED the giant bow.
 I rocked this one…most of the time.
 I had a bunch of these, along with a swell collection of scrunchies.
 I would wear them on the top of my head all the way down to the nape of my neck.
 I may have even worn multiple bows down my back on a french braid – that sounds like it would have looked stupid…which ensures that I probably did it.
 One of my favorites was a big denim bow with a silver Indian eagle medallion in the center.
-Wearing that, I gave new meaning to the term “Western Sizzlin”.
 Hot.

 Hair is such a big deal when you’re a teen.
 I spent hours with my curling iron.
 I had two failed perms.
 I could not rock this.
 There were a few girls in my school that had their hair so perfectly feathered that the feathering ended at the very middle of the back of their head where the feathered sides met, so that it looked like a faux butt crack on their head.
 I so envied their feathered butt cracks.
 I could not reproduce that butt crack.

-I could never reproduce this on my own head.
+I could never reproduce that on my head.

 I kind of rocked this t-shirt…in an awkward, oily forehead, eighth grade, metal brace-face kind of way.
 My sister was really rockin’ that mullet.